chrisgurney/chrisgurney.ca/src/md/faq.md

 # Experience user testing and usability studies to direct product designs and priorities:

 - Did guerrilla testing, used family, friends.
+- Achievers Ops/Support:
+	- looked for patterns across requests (e.g., several stemmed from not having an adequate testing environment)
+	- involved during every sprint review
+	- checkout flow: used new employees
 - Used to having next to no budget, and limited time to get to market.
 - More important to get designs out there and then iterate, survey, record analytics.
 - Specific Examples:
   - Neighbor Bill:
   - Nintendo Switch Connect:
+- Checkout Flow
+  - started as collection of "priorities" identified by ME: physical vs virtual, suggestion to notify users of orders
+  - challenged their assumptions
+  - came back to adding an Order button

 # Tell me about a time your user testing changed your designs.